rebahozkoc/BinarySearchTree/README.md

 # BinarySearchTree
-A binary search tree implemation with lots of operator overloadings
+A binary search tree implemation with operator overloadings, written for CS 204 Advanced Programming course